 Yara Marine Technologies has successfully delivered overboard pipes to a customer for the first time.
 Design- and material choice is crucial for successful operation as the environment inside the scrubber is highly corrosive.

 The overboard pipes, releasing the wash water to the sea are usually manufactured and delivered by the shipyards.
-Several ship owners have experienced the spool pieces to be below the required standard and not able to handle the acidic environment.
+Several shipowners have experienced the spool pieces to be below the required standard and not able to handle the acidic environment.
 As the industry has experienced corrosion issues as a consequence, Yara Marine has started receiving requests from clients to deliver these pipes in order to ensure quality all the way from the scrubber to the hull.

 “An important part of this project has been to collaborate with all stakeholders throughout the process to collect as much information as possible for the best execution from design to installation.
-From this, we can see that we are well positioned for future deliveries as we expect to deliver more overboard pipes in the future”, says Technical Project Manager Martin Gustafsson.
+From this, we can see that we are well-positioned for future deliveries as we expect to deliver more overboard pipes in the future”, says Technical Project Manager Martin Gustafsson.

-Yara Marine SOx scrubbers are made in high grade nickel alloys selected to withstand scrubbing and high temperatures when dry running.
+Yara Marine SOx scrubbers are made in high-grade nickel alloys selected to withstand scrubbing and high temperatures when dry running.
 Due to high temperatures when dry running the scrubber, pipes need to be fitted between the scrubber tower and the vessel pipe system.
 During scrubbing, the wash water is transported via the vessel’s pipe system, normally made in Glass Reinforced Epoxy that works well in corrosive environments.
-Yara Marine recommend the pipe spools to be in an equivalent high-quality material to the scrubber tower such as high-grade stainless steel in order to withstand the corrosiveness.
+Yara Marine recommends the pipe spools to be in an equivalent high-quality material to the scrubber tower such as high-grade stainless steel in order to withstand the corrosiveness.

 The design of the overboard pipes is new and carefully developed to meet the set requirements with a combination of 254SMO and CS material.
 254SMO is selected for its good corrosion resistance and to ease the installation at the shipyard.
 A CS transition section is welded between the hull and the overboard pipe to further secure a smooth transition between the coated hull and pipe, with a 625 Inconel weld overlay over the CS.
-The transition between the coated CS hull and the SMO254 pipe is highly corrosive due to turbulent flow of acidic wash water.
-To secure full corrosion resistance in the challenging transition between carbon steel and SM0254, the pipe and carbon steel piece was delivered with a multiple layered weld overlay of 625 Inconel.
+The transition between the coated CS hull and the SMO254 pipe is highly corrosive due to the turbulent flow of acidic wash water.
+To secure full corrosion resistance in the challenging transition between carbon steel and SM0254, the pipe, and carbon steel piece were delivered with a multiple layered weld overlay of 625 Inconel.